Moving into a strata building: 4 steps to a smooth move

 If you’re a tenant, your lease agreement includes an agreement to abide by the default rules and the strata’s house rules.
 Your landlord or property agent must give you a copy of the rules.
 In fact, it’s best to ask for the rules before signing the lease, so that you’ll know if a rule makes it impractical for you to live there.

 Take some time to get familiar with the rules that apply to your scheme before moving day.
 You don’t want to introduce Fido to his new home only to discover that he’s not allowed to live there, after all.

 This goes double if you’re planning to renovate.
 While you can probably update the kitchen taps without asking permission, there are limits.
 Replacing a floor, for example, is considered a structural alteration and will need permission from the owners’ corporation as it can affect the rest of the building.
 Renovations that alter the external appearance of your unit, like replacing doors or windows, also need approval.

 For most of us, there will come a day when you have to reverse the process and move back out of your strata property.
 This is easier in many ways, not least because you don’t have to compete for parking with other people.

 The most important thing is to make sure that you take everything with you when you go.
-“A lot of people think that if they leave furniture or unwanted goods in common areas, we’ll dispose of it for them,” says Nicole.
+“A lot of people think that if they leave furniture or unwanted goods in common areas, we’ll dispose of it for them,” says Kim.
 “This isn’t true.
 It isn’t true even if you leave things in the bin room.
 Instead, we’ll make contact and require that you come and remove things yourself.
 If we absolutely have to dispose of things on your behalf, you’ll receive an invoice for both the cost of the service and our time.”